samyuktha-12/ChalkBotX/README.md

    OPENAI_API_KEY=your_openai_api_key
    ```

-3. Create a virtualenv and activate it
+3. Create a virtualenv and activate it using anaconda, if not present install it.

    ```
    conda create -n .venv python=3.11 -y && source activate .venv